xueerchen1990/xueerchen1990.github.io/_posts/2024-04-27-Beginner-Guide-llama3-mac-air.markdown

    )
    ```
 3. The `apply_chat_template` method formats the messages into a template that the model understands.
 However, it returns a list of token IDs (integers) rather than a string.
-4. To pass the templated input to the `generate` function, we need to decode the token IDs back into a string using the tokenizer's `decode` method:
+4. To pass the templated input to the `generate` function, I need to decode the token IDs back into a string using the tokenizer's `decode` method:
    ```python
    prompt = tokenizer.decode(input_ids[0].tolist())
    response = generate(model, tokenizer, prompt=prompt)
    ```
-5. By decoding the token IDs, we restore the templated input to its string representation, which can be directly passed to the `generate` function.
+5. By decoding the token IDs, I restore the templated input to its string representation, which can be directly passed to the `generate` function.

 ## The Power of Templating:
 1. Let's compare the responses with and without the templating fix for the prompt "Hello, what's your name?".